SuryaTeja-N/IDOR-Detection-Tool/README.md

 ## Support 💬

-If you encounter any issues or have questions, feel free to open an issue on GitHub or contact the maintainers.
+If you encounter any issues or have questions, feel free to open an issue on GitHub.

 ## Acknowledgments 🙏

 - Inspired by the OWASP Top 10 and the need for robust security testing tools.

-- Built with ❤️ by [ErrorFiat].
+- Built with ❤️ by [Surya Teja Neerukattu].